mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 ---

-In the next passage it seems very clear that the angel of YHWH also bears His name:
+In the next passage it seems that the angel of YHWH also bears His name:

 {% include verse.html
 text="He showed me Joshua the high priest standing before **YHWH’s angel**, and Satan standing at his right hand to be his adversary. **YHWH said to Satan, “YHWH rebuke you, Satan!** Yes, YHWH who has chosen Jerusalem rebuke you!
 Isn’t this a burning stick plucked out of the fire?”"